Remembering Cannon’s brief flirtation with the big time

 Bob ‘Bull’ Hurley: I drive trucks, break arms, and arm wrestle.
 It’s what I love to do, it’s what I do best.
 Being number one is everything.
 There is no second place.
 Second sucks.

-As far as I can tell, the only reason why Stallone plays a trucker, other than to give him an excuse for being absent for the past decade, is it acts as a convenient way to delineate his character’s humility in the face of his father-in-law’s sterile wealth, a repugnance projected with consummate ease by the ever wonderful Robert Loggia, who has gobbled-up many a superior screenplay over the years, his turn as Miami Kingpin and Tony Montana stepping stone Frank Lopez immediately leaping to mind.
-In terms of support roles, Loggia was another huge coup for Cannon, and he is typically inspired as far as the screenplay allows, but this isn’t Oliver Stone’s Scarface.
+As far as I can tell, the only reason Stallone plays a trucker, other than to give him an excuse for being absent for the past decade, is it acts as a convenient way to delineate his character’s humility in the face of his father-in-law’s sterile wealth, a repugnance projected with consummate ease by the ever wonderful Robert Loggia, who has gobbled-up many a superior screenplay over the years, his turn as Miami Kingpin and Tony Montana stepping stone Frank Lopez immediately leaping to mind.
+In terms of supporting roles, Loggia was another huge coup for Cannon, and he is typically inspired as far as the screenplay allows, but this isn’t Oliver Stone’s Scarface.
 According to screenwriter David Engelbach, his original screenplay was nothing like the finished film, with less emphasis on both truckers and arm wrestling, and since the final cut almost exclusively focuses on truckers and arm wrestling, one can only imagine what might have been.
 So displeased was the writer at the sheer quantity of alterations made to the script that he remembers having tears in his eyes as the action unfolded before him.
 Hollywood can be so cruel.

 With his daughter having fallen seriously ill, Loggia’s lonely tycoon, Jason Cutler, wants Stallone’s Lincoln Hawks nowhere near his military cadet grandson, Michael, and who could blame him?
 Not only does Stallone spend his time hanging around with gaggles of hillbillies who are looking to pick a fight for no reason whatsoever, he plans to risk everything he has on a Vegas arm wrestling tournament ― not the best example to be setting a kid who has spent his entire adolescent life in private education.
 In typical Golan-Globus fashion, the movie is brimming with inconsistencies.
 Despite spending their days sitting on their backsides or swilling pitchers in bars, Stallone and his legion of meathead opponents are carved from granite, sporting physiques that require a strict diet and years of dedicated training.
 I mean, how many real-life truckers are blessed with such herculean physiques?
 Practically all of them if Cannon Films are to be believed.